FelixNica/driving-object-detector/README.md

 ![](img/sample_batch-0_2.jpg)
 ![](img/sample_batch-0_3.jpg)

-The images above are taken randomly from the Google search results for "car on road" and "pedestrians" and are not found in training or validation data sets.
+The images above are taken randomly from the Google image search results for "car on road" and "pedestrians" and were annotated with the dod_beta_6 version of the detector.
+These images are not part of the training or validation sets and offer an overview of detection performance on real world data.

 #### Detector specifications:<br />